chrisjones-tripletri/action_command/README.md

 ```

 If your command does a lot, you might like to do some internal verifications during the testing process to aid
 debugging.
-Inside a command's execute_internal method, you can use a block like this
+Inside a command's execute_internal method, you can use a block like this:

 ```ruby
   def execute_internal(result)